rechavez/DDS_401_TeamNI_Case_Study1/Natural_Intelligence_Tea_m_-_MSDS_6306_-_Case_Study_01.md

 <center> <h1>Brewery Market Analysis for ExploringNewBusiness Brewery</h1> </center>
-<center> <h1>Addendum</h1> </center>
+<center> <h1>Initial Report Addendum</h1> </center>

 Natural Intelligence Analysis Inc would like to thank ExploringNewBusiness Breweries for allowing us to provide your market analysis of current breweries in the United States.
 Per our meeting following the original report we have prepared the following addendum to answer your questions.
-The following report can be run at any time if the provided Beer and Brewery datasets are updated.
+The following report can be run at any time if the provided Beers and Brewery datasets are updated.

 ### Brewery by state

 Due to your recent decision to leave your current state and move the propective location of your business we have expanded our analysis to the entire United States.
 A list of the number of breweries in each state provided an intial idea of the market saturation of breweries labeled as "local" in each state.

 ####Number of Breweries per State